TetraHikari/smartmeterhub/README.md

 -create foler
 mock_data/halfhourly_dataset  <--- put the cloned dataset in there mock_data/individuals
--pip install all the libraries needed (i cant remember lol)
+-pip install all the libraries needed (i cant remember)

 run the meter.py (located in mock_data/meter.py) <--- this will separate halfhourly_dataset into smaller csv files when running